asreview/asreview/Docker/README.md

 The .env file contains all necessary parameters to deploy all containers.
 All variables that end with the `_PORT` suffix refer to the internal and external network ports of the containers.
 The prefix of these variable explains for which container they are used.
 Note that the external port of the frontend container, the container that will be directly used by the end-user, is 8080, and not 80.
 Change this into 80 if you dont want to use port numbers in the URL of the ASReview web application.

-The `EMAIL_PASSWORD` refers to the password provided by the SendGrid Relay service, and the value of the `WORKERS` parameter determines how many instances of the ASReview app Gunicorn will start.
+The `FLASK_MAIL_PASSWORD` refers to the password provided by the SendGrid Relay service, and the value of the `WORKERS` parameter determines how many instances of the ASReview app Gunicorn will start.

 All variables that start with the `POSTGRES` postfix are meant for the PostgreSQL database.
 The `_USER`, `_PASSWORD` variables are self-explanatory. the `_DB` variable determines the name of the database.